Pujols delivers RBI in debut, Dodgers top Diamondbacks 3-1 - WTMJ

 UP NEXT

 Julio Urías (5-1, 3.26 ERA) looks to extend his stellar start to the season after throwing seven innings of two-hit ball against Seattle last Wednesday.
-The Diamondbacks hadn’t announced a starter.
+The Diamondbacks didn’t announce a starter.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports